Dale Farm: Cost

-Travelers' fate

 Commentary and media

 The Peace and Progress Party has advocated on behalf of the Travellers at Dale Farm.
-The party called a meeting at Parliament in June 2006, following which actor and activist Corin Redgrave collapsed at a council meeting at Basildon Town Hall.
+The party called a meeting at Parliament in June 2006, following which the actor and activist Corin Redgrave collapsed at a council meeting at Basildon Town Hall.

 In their Annual Report and Accounts for 2006/7. the former Commission for Racial Equality (CRE) said:In 2005, we reported that we had obtained leave to intervene in a judicial review case involving a decision by a local authority to evict a large group of Irish Travellers from an unauthorised encampment on the Dale Farm site in Basildon in 2005.
 We argued that the council had failed to pay due regard to its requirements under the race equality duty to promote race equality and good race relations when taking the decision to evict.
 This case was postponed until 2007, due to outstanding planning appeals.

 And later, as the Equality and Human Rights Commission and the Committee on the Elimination of Racial Discrimination (CERD):The UK has been the object of an enquiry from CERD under the early warning and urgent action procedure.
 During its 76th session in February 2010, CERD considered the impending eviction of an Irish and Romani Traveller community from Dale Farm in Essex.
 The committee expressed concern that the planned eviction of the Traveller community from Dale Farm might imply a breach of Article 5 e (iii), guaranteeing the right to housing.

 As the largest travellers' site in Britain, Dale Farm drew much media interest.
 The site was featured on the Channel 5 reality programme At War with Next Door in December 2006.
 It was also featured on the "Children of the Road" episode of the CBBC series My Life, and in the Channel 4 series, Big Fat Gypsy Weddings.

 In July 2011, the expected eviction of the Travellers was the subject of the BBC television documentary entitled The Big Gypsy Eviction.
 On 19 September 2011, Channel 4's documentary Dispatches: The Fight For Dale Farm covered the relationship between travellers, residents affected by encampments, and the law.

 In November 2011 the BBC apologised to Basildon Council after an investigation found that the One Show had broadcast a clip on the Dale Farm eviction that was biased towards the Travellers.
 The five-minute segment was broadcast on 14 February that year.